lauraikon/IKON-documentation/theory/ikon-language.md

 ### Iconemes

-Iconemes are modifiers with grammatical functions:
+Now that you have learned our words and principles, you can build more complex sentences by adding our iconemes.
+<p>An iconeme is a modifier with grammatical function which enriches the icon meaning.</p>
+<p>Iconemes are:</p>
 - Gender markers: male/female symbols
 - Imperative: exclamation point
 - Conditional: yes/no/question mark
-- Time tenses: see timeline section
+- Time tenses: 19 verbal tenses
+- Case: semantic roles to mark the relationship between participants
+  - Agent (square)
-- Diathesis: agent-action (square), patient-action (circle)
+  - Patient (circle)
-- Reflexive / reciprocal
+  - Reflexive
-- Reference
+  - Reciprocal
+- Reference: An asterisk marks an entity as the referent, and numbers (1-9) link following icons that refer back to that entity.

 > [!NOTE]
 > Borders are also iconemes (assign lexical category).

 ### Word Order
-The visual nature of IKON makes it possible to use flexible syntactic approaches.
+The visual nature of IKON makes it possible to use flexible syntactic approaches that reflect either the user’s native language or cognitive best practices, such as optimizing focus or reducing memory load.
-- Flexible: right-to-left, left-to-right, top-to-bottom, bottom-to-top
+- Flexible syntax: right-to-left, left-to-right, top-to-bottom, bottom-to-top
-- Can follow semantic schema: verb connected to arguments
+- Follow a 2d semantic schema: connect verb to its arguments

+>  [!TIP]
-It is up to writers to adjust this order according to what they are accustomed to in their native language, to what they deem most important, or to what burdens readers the least.
-However, it is important to consider that the most relevant word orders are subject-object-verb (SOV) and subject-verb-object (SVO), the former being the most common.
+>   Consider that the most relevant word orders are subject-object-verb (SOV) and subject-verb-object (SVO), the former being the most common.

 ### Semantic Predication – Mathematical Symbols

-- Preposition “of” / verb “belong”: use ∈
-- Verb “to be” (equivalence): use =
-- Simplified: everyday users can use = even if concepts aren’t fully equivalent

-> [!TIP]
-> Example: *Paris = fascinating* is sufficient for most cases.
+IKON uses symbols like ∈ and = to reflect different levels of relationship between concepts based on the context of the verb *to be*.

+- Non-equivalence context:
+Use the belonging symbol (∈) for the preposition *of* or the verb *belong*.
+Example: If "Paris belongs to the set of fascinating things," you would represent it as *Paris ∈ fascinating things*.

+Equivalence context:
+When *to be* expresses equivalence (i.e., both concepts are interchangeable), use the equals sign (=).
+Example: In the sentence "Paris is the capital of France," the concepts "Paris" and "capital of France" are interchangeable, so it's represented as *Paris = capital of France.*

 ---